 FTIR analysis was performed for selected fabrics to analyze the presence of a hydroxyl group (-OH) in the dyed and stripped fabrics to justify the strength factor.
 The fabric with a higher stripping efficiency and whiteness index was chosen for FTIR stripped fabric analysis, where the chemical concentration of hydrose and caustic soda was 10 g/L each and the stripping temperature was 100 °C. The related light shade (0.3% owf) dyed fabric was chosen to perform the FTIR analysis of dyed fabric.
-The black and grey lines in the FTIR spectrum indicate the dyed and stripped fabrics in order to analyze absorbance.
+The black line indicates the dyed fabric, and the additional coloured line indicates the stripped fabric in the FTIR spectrum in order to analyze absorbance.